frapa/typpy/docs/specs/imports.md

 ...
 ```

-Assuming that typy has been called from `folder`,
+Assuming that typpy has been called from `folder`,
 adding the script parent folder (e.g. `scripts`) to `sys.path`
 will cause the import to become ambiguous (we cannot determine
 anymore if we want to import `json.py` or the standard library
 `json` module).

-This does not only affect typy but also simply running
+This does not only affect typpy but also simply running
 `python script.py` form the `script` folder will be ambiguous.

-In this case, typy should behave like the python interpreter.
+In this case, typpy should behave like the python interpreter.

 #### Modules